creationix/js-git/README.md

 ### For the Children

 My main driving force is to build a programming environment to teach kids to program.
 It needs to run on the devices that the kids already have.
-There are a lot of youth who have access to tablets or Chromebooks, but have no way to program properly on them.
+There are many youths who have access to tablets or Chromebooks, but have no way to program properly on them.
 I want to change this and give them the tools to eventually become professional programmers.

 #### JS-Git in a Chrome App